Semiparametric Bayesian Inference for a Conditional Moment Equality Model: Introduction

-This paper also dovetails with two important strands of literature on frequentist estimation of moment conditions.
-The first is efficient frequentist estimation using conditional moment restrictions. \cite{ai2003efficient} propose a minimum distance estimator for the parameters of a conditional moment equality model that minimizes a weighted norm of the conditional moments and derive conditions under which the estimator achieves the semiparametric efficiency bound.
-I define the structural posterior as the implied posterior of a fixed design estimand that solves an efficiently weighted minimum distance problem, and, from this perspective, the semiparametric Bayesian approach has some connection to the \cite{ai2003efficient} framework (except that I do not consider function-valued structural parameters).\footnote{Section \ref{sec:extensions} discusses extensions to function-valued structural parameters.} Moreover, the first-order conditions of the optimally weighted minimum distance problem relate my framework to two-step method of moments estimators that plug in a first-stage estimator of the so-called \textit{optimal instruments} of \cite{chamberlain1987asymptotic} (e.g., those studied in \cite{robinson1987heteroskedasticity}, \cite{newey1990efficient}, \cite{NEWEY1993419}, and \cite{chen2021harmless}).
-Other approaches to efficient frequentist estimation of conditional moment equalities are Generalized Method of Moments (GMM) and Generalized Empirical Likelihood (GEL) estimators that, like \cite{chib2022bayesian}, use a sieve of unconditional moments to approximate the conditional moments (e.g., \cite{donald2001choosing}, \cite{donald2003empirical}, and \cite{donald2009choosing}).
+A third literature is efficient frequentist estimation of conditional moment equalities.
+The posterior for $\gamma$ is formalized as that of a conditional estimand that solves an efficiently weighted minimum distance problem.
+For this reason, my approach offers a Bayesian analog to the \cite{ai2003efficient} framework (except I focus on finite-dimensional parameters).
+Moreover, the first-order conditions of the minimum distance estimand relates my framework to method of moments estimators that plug in estimators of the \cite{chamberlain1987asymptotic} optimal instruments (e.g., those studied in \cite{robinson1987heteroskedasticity}, \cite{newey1990efficient}, \cite{NEWEY1993419}, and \cite{chen2021harmless}).
+Other frequentist approaches to optimal instruments estimation include Generalized Method of Moments (GMM) and Generalized Empirical Likelihood (EL) estimators based on sieves of unconditional moments \citep{donald2001choosing,donald2003empirical,donald2009choosing}, and localized EL estimators \citep{,kitamura2004empirical}.